China Scholarship Council (CSC)

 CSC candidates are highly valued by the University and recognised as being high achievers.
 We encourage applications from candidates in all areas of study – we offer PhD programs in over 80 disciplines.

-The above tabs will direct you to information for all PhD applicants.
+The tabs on the left will direct you to information for all PhD applicants.
 While some of this information will apply to you, additional information specific to China Scholarship Council (CSC) applicants is below.
 Use the drop down menus to find out more about completing your PhD at the University of Newcastle and how to apply.
 If you have any questions please contact us on CSC@newcastle.edu.au

-The University of Newcastle (UON) is ranked in the top 250 in the world, according to two global independent ranking systems.
+The University of Newcastle (UON) is ranked 214th in the world, according to the 2019 QS World University Rankings.

 UON is a research-intensive university which has a vibrant research culture and registers on the global stage through collaboration with research peers, industry, government and the community.
 Our research centres bring together our top researchers and promote cross-faculty and cross-disciplinary research to achieve research outcomes that have significant impact on society - nationally and internationally.

-When completing your application, please ensure to include the code: CSC2018 in the 'Pre-identified candidate code' field, which can be found at the top of the 'Supporting Documentation' page as shown below.
+When completing your application, please ensure to include the code: CSC2019 in the 'Pre-identified candidate code' field, which can be found at the top of the 'Supporting Documentation' page as shown below.

 The University assesses all applications on a case-by-case basis.
 For international students, completion of a four year bachelor degree with a high GPA is the standard entry requirement.
 Additional postgraduate research training such as a Masters degree with a significant research component is also highly regarded.